 DPDK memory pools hold packets received from NICs.
 These memory pools are allocated in hugepages.
 One memory pool is allocated per interface.
 The size of each memory pool can be individual and is set with the mempool-size.
 Memory (in bytes) for one memory pool is calculated as: mempool-size mtu.
-Sum of memory pool requirements divided by the size of one hugepage results in the number of required hugepages.
-It causes no problem to allocate more memory than required but it is vital for Suricata to not run out of hugepages.
+The sum of memory pool requirements divided by the size of one hugepage results in the number of required hugepages.
+It causes no problem to allocate more memory than required, but it is vital for Suricata to not run out of hugepages.

-Mempool cache is local to the individual CPU cores and holds packets that were recently processed.
-As the mempool is shared among all cores, cache tries to minimize the required inter-process synchronization.
-Recommended size of the cache is covered in the YAML file.
+The mempool cache is local to the individual CPU cores and holds packets that were recently processed.
+As the mempool is shared among all cores, the cache tries to minimize the required inter-process synchronization.
+The recommended size of the cache is covered in the YAML file.